coffeemancy/jetsoftime/README.md

 --USAGE--

-Windows users can directly run the provided .exe, Mac and Linux users should run randomizer.py with Python 3.0 or above in the sourcefiles folder.
-A GUI is provided, but you can choose to run it in commandline mode by typing -c.
+Windows can directly run 'randomizer.exe' in the 'dist\randomizer' directory.
+For other platforms, users should run randomizergui.py in the sourcefiles directory.
+Python >=3.8 is required and can be obtained for free at https://www.python.org/downloads/.
+A commandline version can be run by providing the -c flag at runtime (i.e. by running 'python3 randomizergui.py -c' if your python command is 'python3' or 'randomizergui.exe -c' from the command line)

-If on commandline mode, either enter the location of the ROM or drag and drop it into the window.
-Follow the onscreen instructions afterwards.
+Lastly, if you're having trouble running the executable, you can try using the online seed generator at http://anguirel.ddns.net/jot/.
+The online generator only supports up to version 3.1.

 Lastly, if you're having trouble running the executable, you can try using the online seed generator.